xyperine/Icons-Creator/README.md

 ## About :information_source:

-This tool can create icons of any 3D objects imported in Unity: prefabs, models, objects from loaded scenes.
-Also you can make icons out of the entire folder contatining 3D objects.
+This tool can create icons of any 3D objects imported in Unity: prefabs, models, objects placed on opened scenes.
+Also you can make icons out of entire folders contatining 3D objects.

-This is kind of experimental tool, I did it to learn about tooling and editor coding.
+This is kind of experimental tool, I did it to learn more about tooling and editor coding.
 It is based on a tool that I originally created for a game I am working on, but it was quite limited and required a lot of manual work to do to create icons.
 So I took the initial version of the tool, improved it, removed any external dependencies, and decided to make it public.

 ## Getting started :rocket: